 State Reform Efforts

-Georgia: Common Cause is working with coalition partners to pass legislation that would reform the process for drawing districts in the state.
+Georgia: Common Cause organized a Gerrymander Tour around the state and is working with coalition partners to pass legislation that would reform the process for drawing Georgia’s districts.
 Contact Sarah Henderson, Common Cause Georgia executive director.

 Indiana: After successfully advocating for the creation of a legislative study committee to recommend reforms to the legislature, Common Cause Indiana is working with legislators to create protections against political manipulation of the state’s legislative maps.
 Contact Julia Vaughn, Common Cause Indiana policy analyst.

 Maryland: The Tame the Gerrymander coalition continues to use fun events to shine a spotlight on a serious problem that has resulted in the most gerrymandered congressional district in the country.
-Contact Jennifer Bevan-Dangel, Common Cause Maryland executive director.
+Contact Damon Effingham, Common Cause Maryland interim executive director.

 *An asterisk indicates that a state has a direct democracy ballot initiative option.

 Common Cause New Mexico priority legislation HJM 10 passes the New Mexico State Senate

 The “Fix it America” amendment, HJM 10, sponsored by Reps.
 Linda Trujillo & James Smith and Sen. Gerald Ortiz y Pino passed the Senate floor...